Josephine Skriver Dazzles In Ultra-Tight Workout Outfit That Bares Her Busty Chest

 Over the weekend, the Sports Illustrated: Swimsuit model revealed that she was visiting Osaka, Japan, and posted a snap of herself posing in the middle of the busy city.
 Crouched in the middle of the sidewalk, the model wears camouflage cargo pants and a white tank top that pushes up her cleavage.
 She completes the outfit with a pair of white sneakers and a camouflage face mask.

-Josephine has her hair worn up in a ponytail with several loose strands framing her face.
+Josephine has her hair up in a ponytail with several loose strands framing her face.
 Her black-lined, smokey eyes can be seen peeking out from above the mask.
 She accessorizes with a choker and a silver necklace in addition to a couple of rings.
 As she poses, she stares off at a distant point.

 In the caption of the photo, the model explains that she’s been walking in the footsteps of her biggest idol, the late chef Anthony Bourdain.
 She adds that Osaka was one of his favorite cities and that she’s visiting it so she can see everything he saw.